junroh/cpp-libp2p/README.md

 make -j
 ```

-It is suggested to build project with clang-tidy checks, however if you wish to omit clang-tidy step, you can use `cmake ..` instead.
+It is suggested to build project with clang-tidy checks, however if you wish to omit clang-tidy step, you can use `cmake -DCLANG_TIDY=OFF..` instead.

 Tests can be run with:
 ```